spawnrider/iss-gateway/README.md

 ### Todo-list
 - [ ] Better manage user configuration (create user config file if not exist)
-- [ ] Add security layer on top of ISS-Gateway (actually Auth BASIC is not implemented)
+- [x] Add AUTH Basic security layer on top of ISS-Gateway
 - [ ] Better implementation of DevThermostat (actually only Heating Point is functional)
 - [ ] Add history system and change graphable attribue to true
 - [ ] And so one...